Updated on: 11/13/2019

 It is critical to find the tribe’s official Tribal Tort Laws before pursuing a personal injury claim against any tribe.
 This should be done as soon as possible after an injury because the time limits and procedures for tribes are different among each tribe, as well as different from state and federal laws.

 Generally, the statute of limitations is greatly shorter than it in state and federal courts.
 Because each tribe has its own tribal tort law and its own tribal courts, it can be very challenging for attorneys to pursue a claim in tribal courts who are not familiar with the laws of each tribe.

-Can We Challenge the Assertion of Tribal Court Jurisdiction?
+Can You Challenge the Assertion of Tribal Court Jurisdiction?

 Federal courts typically refrain from hearing claims that involve tribal involvement to permit tribal courts to establish their own jurisdiction.
 Hence, before you challenge a tribal court’s decision in federal court, you must first exhaust all tribal remedies.
 In any case that involves tribal courts, the court first decides if it has jurisdiction over non-Indian parties.
 If the tribal court decides that it has jurisdiction, it begins with the proceedings.